AdobeDocs/campaign-standard.en/help/integrating/using/ingest-aep-data.md

 Once the Destination has been configured, you need to build a dedicated workflow in Campaign Standard to ingest the segment.

-## Connect and configure Adobe Campaign as a Destination
+## Connect Adobe Campaign as a Destination

-The main steps to connect and configure a Destination to Adobe Campaign are listed below.
+The main steps to connect and configure an Adobe Experience Platform Destination to Adobe Campaign are listed below.
 Detailed information on each of these steps is available in the [Destinations documentation](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/email-marketing/adobe-campaign.html).

 1. In Adobe Experience platform **[!UICONTROL Destinations]** menu, configure a connection with Adobe Campaign by authenticating and selecting a storage location for the exported segments.